jaredtritz/jsonsails-readthedocs/source/scripting/module_js.rst

 UFile values format
 ^^^^^^^^^^^^^^^^^^^

-UFile values (aka UValues) for included UFiles are loaded in a consistant format no matter how they are requested.
+UFile values (aka UValues) for included UFiles are loaded in a consistent format no matter how they are requested.
 If the UFile is requested as an identified collection, then the user id keys will be the actual authentication ids of the users who have values for that UFile.
-If the UFile is reqeusted as an anonymous collection, then all the ids will be fake ids, except the authenticated user.
+If the UFile is requested as an anonymous collection, then all the ids will be fake ids, except the authenticated user.
 If only the authenticated user's own UFile is requested, the format remains the same but only the authenticated user id is present on that UFile.

-The following is an example where ufileX is requested under aliasX as an identified collection and ufileY is requested under aliasY as only the users own value:
+The following is an example where ufileX is requested under aliasX as an identified collection and ufileY is requested under aliasY as only the user's own value:

 .. code-block:: json